 Our Rolser shopping trolley was a gift from my parents, and is more robust than some shopping trolleys you can find.
 It needs to be, as it it usually full to the brim with library books.
-We also use it to collect our milk, which we get in a 24pint bag-in-a-box (known as a pergal) twice a week.
+We also use it to collect our milk, which we get in a 24pint bag-in-a-box (known as a pergal).
 A pergal weighs about 13.6kg, which means the Rolser can’t take anything else at the same time.
 The pergal box also only *just* fits through the mouth of the bag, leading to much not-very-solically-distanced huffing and scuffling between one of us holding the bag open and a member of the shop staff manipulating the pergal.

 There are many shopping trolleys of the ‘granny’ variety available second hand on auctions sites.
 They all share the problem of a vertical orientation meaning you need to lift your heavy item up quite high, and then bend quite low to place it in the bottom of the bag/basket.
 Unless you spend a heap, we weren’t convinced they’d take the strain either.
 A four-wheeled, pull-along ‘utility’ cart was better from the point of view of strength and getting the pergal into it, but they are not really what you’d call manoeuvrable or shop-interior friendly (plus, ugly).
 The collapsible plastic boxes on wheels all seemed to be too small and flimsy with tiny wheels.
 The open sack-barrow type of cart, would really only take the pergal attached with bungee-cords, not library books, and we didn’t want to look like we were making deliveries.